CYX0410/Mortgage_Calculator/README.md

 * Java Development Kit (JDK) 8 or higher installed on your machine.

 ### How to Run
-1. Clone the repository to your local machine.
+1. Clone this repository to your local machine.
-2. Open your terminal or command prompt and navigate to the project directory.
+2. Open your terminal and navigate to the project directory.
-3. Compile the Java file:
+3. Compile the application:
    ```bash
    javac MortgageCalculator.java